 The good news is that you don’t have to go back to college for another four years to get your real estate license.
 But that doesn’t mean that getting your real estate license is easy, by any means.
+So, how hard is it to get a real estate license?
 Many find the licensing process to be lengthy, pricey, and mentally exhausting.

 It’s not difficult to get a real estate license.
 Understanding the state and national real estate concepts is the hardest part.
 The test takes several hours with 100+ questions, but you should get the mandatory 70-75% if you study.
 Getting a real estate license is more time-consuming than anything.